aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 |

-1. Using Telemetry we can view the routes that were added as part of this change propagate across the environment.
-To Telemetry information, navigate to the 'Metrics' tab.
+1. Using Telemetry, we can view the routes that were added as part of this change propagate across the environment.
+One way to view telemetry information is per device in the 'Devices' tab.
+Navigate to the 'Devices' tab and select 'leaf1' to view detailed information.

 |